Frandell/Growth-Centered-algo/README.md

 For hobby/educational purposes not meant for live testing, I have no plans to use to live nor do I recommend anyone ever using this live for that matter.
-NOT High frequency trading, portfolio is rebalanced daily. this is just for fun do not use.
+NOT High frequency trading, portfolio is rebalanced daily.

-Main idea is to target companies with high growth for purchase, currently looks at revenue growth, dps growth and a value score and boils those three into a number.
-If an equity reaches the threshold it is bought, if it finds an equity that is rather not lacks growth it shorts it.
+Main idea is to target companies with high growth for purchase, currently looks at revenue growth, dps growth.
+If an equity reaches a certain threshold it is bought, if it finds certain equities that are underperforming it opens up short positions against those companies.

-Still lacks-
+TO DO

-NEED BETTER WEIGHTS, dynamic weights would help a lot - working on it
+binomial distribution of weights

 Slippage

 Portfolio optimization

-Stop lost, can have some pretty wild sings going from +30 to 18% needs a stop loses and reevaluate
+Stop los

-Currently only one strategy if an equity reaches the alpha threshold it is added to the portfolio and bought, and if certain equites are not growing at all they are shorted.
+Multiple strategies

-Too much Leverage, some leverage is good yes but this later on behaves like a X2 leverage ETF more than anything else a stop lost function and portfolio optimization would help.
+Take into account the bound market?

 Does not take into account other indictors i.e. SMA, RSI, etc. but that is fine for the most part can be included but this is not meant to be high frequency trading